ajmandourah/gw2proof/README.md

 6. The script will change the window to gw2 and paste the code to the chat several times to simulate a normal user clicks.

-# Todo:
-Adding other Killing proof that some parties is requesting.